 You can read the full report here.

-Community represents workers in every sector of the UK economy, join us here.
+Community represents workers in every sector of the UK economy.
+You can join us here.